The project must:

 Only one entry is allowed per person or group per year.

-- Most of the resources and services used to research the project must be from the MU Libraries or be obtained through the MU Libraries.
+- Most of the resources and services used to research the project must be from the University Libraries or be obtained through the University Libraries.
 Research services may include interlibrary loan services, reference assistance, etc.

-- Resources used may include, but are not limited to, primary resources from Special Collections, newspaper or journal articles, audiovisual materials, government documents, books, statistical resources from data archives, documents from MOspace or University Archives, etc.
+- Resources used may include, but are not limited to, primary resources from Special Collections, newspaper or journal articles, audiovisual materials, government documents, books, statistical resources from data archives, documents from MOspace, University Archives, etc.

 Required supplemental materials: